coalton-lang/coalton/docs/intro-to-coalton.md

   (define shifted-coordinate (shift-right (Tuple 0 0))))
 ```

-Outside of a Coalton expression, `describe-type-of` displays the type of a symbol, including its aliases, and returns the type. `describe-alias` displays the alias along with its base type and returns the base type.
+Outside of a Coalton expression, `describe-type-of` displays the type of a symbol, including its aliases, and returns the type. `describe-type-alias` displays the alias along with its base type and returns the base type.

 ```lisp
 COALTON-USER> shifted-coordinate